-The QA Level 3 Award in the Safe Administration of Lifesaving Medication (RQF) is a regulated and nationally recognised qualification specifically designed for those who are employed by a Care Quality Commission (CQC) registered organisation and have a specific responsibility at work to be able to safely administer and monitor the effects of medication.
+The Drugs Course is a regulated and nationally recognised qualification specifically designed for those who are employed by a Care Quality Commission (CQC) registered organisation and have a specific responsibility at work to be able to safely administer and monitor the effects of medication.

 This course does not entitle a licence to practice, this will be under your clinical governance from your employer.

 Once you have successfully completed the course, which is not guaranteed, we will offer paid work on our event medical team CTC Medical Services

 We have a local Premier Inn just 1 min walk from the centre to check availability click HERE